Skip to main content

 Automated Market Maker

-An automated market maker is a smart contract that holds liquidity reserves.
-Users can trade against these reserves at prices determined by a fixed formula.
-Anyone may contribute liquidity to these smart contracts, earning pro-rata trading fees in return.
+An Automated Market Maker is a type of smart contract that maintains liquidity reserves, usually consisting of two different tokens.
+Users can trade against these reserves, with prices determined by a predefined mathematical formula.
+Anyone can contribute liquidity to these contracts, earning proportional trading fees in return.
+AMMs remove the need for traditional market makers, who manually set prices for assets, by automating the process with algorithms.

 Concentrated Liquidity